cpascale43/chat-api/README.md

 # chat-app
-A chat app built using NodeJS, Express, MongoDB and socket.io.
+A chat API built using NodeJS, Express, MongoDB and socket.io.